ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 - Manual merges (these are usually disabled by our branch protection rules)

 We use workflow conditions to skip some checks on PRs, Mergify, or the `main` branch.
 For example, some workflow changes skip Rust code checks.
-When a workflow can skip a check, we need to create a patch workflow with an empty job with the same name.
+When a workflow can skip a check, we need to create [a patch workflow](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/troubleshooting-required-status-checks#handling-skipped-but-required-checks) with an empty job with the same name.
+This is a [known Actions issue](https://github.com/orgs/community/discussions/13690#discussioncomment-6653382).
 This lets the branch protection rules pass when the job is skipped.
 In Zebra, we name these workflows with the extension `.patch.yml`.

-Branch protecion rules should be added for every failure that should stop a PR merging, break a release, or cause problems for Zebra users.
+Branch protection rules should be added for every failure that should stop a PR merging, break a release, or cause problems for Zebra users.
 We also add branch protection rules for developer or devops features that we need to keep working, like coverage.

 But the following jobs don't need branch protection rules: